psychosophonis/truffledapps/README.md

 > _> npm run dev_

-from the directory and truffle will build and serve a test project at a local address (localhost://8080 or soemthing similar that it will report in the console).
+from the directory and truffle will build and serve a test project at a local address (localhost://8080 or something similar that it will report in the console).
 You can then open your project at this address.

-If your app.js files compiles the npm run dev process running in the console will let you know - if not it will give you errors that can direct you to the problem.
+If your app.js files compiles correctly (it has no errors) the _npm run dev_ process running in the console will let you know - if not it will give you errors that can direct you to the problem.
 The other place to look for errors and test for problems is using the javascript colnsole in you browser's development tools.

 ### Building and deploying.